Dr. Catherine (Cara) Richards-Tutor, Co-Director

 Dr. Brent Duckor

-Dr. Brent Duckor is an Associate professor at the Lurie College of Education at San José State University, where he teaches in the Department of Teacher Education and serves as core faculty in the Ed.D.
-Leadership Program.
-A leading scholar in the field of K-12 assessment who conducts research in applied psychometrics, Dr. Duckor received his Ph.D. in Quantitative Methods and Evaluation at the University of California, Berkeley.
+Dr. Brent Duckor is Professor at the Lurie College of Education at San José State University.
+He serves as core faculty and doctoral advisor in the Ed.D.
+Leadership Program at SJSU and is affiliated with the Department of Teacher Education.
+A leading scholar in the field of K-12 assessment who also conducts research using applied psychometric techniques, Dr. Duckor received his Ph.D. in Quantitative Methods and Evaluation at the University of California, Berkeley.
 He holds a Masters of International Affairs with a Business concentration from Columbia University and a B.A. degree in Politics with Honors from the University of California, Santa Cruz.
 His scholarship has appeared in Teachers College Record, Phi Delta Kappan, Journal of Teacher Education, Journal of Educational Measurement, Mathematics Teaching in the Middle School, and Educational Leadership.
+His books on Mastering Formative Assessment Moves (ASCD, 2017) and Feedback for Learning (Corwin, in press) with Dr. Carrie Holmberg demonstrate an unwavering commitment to equity and the pursuit of excellence for traditionally marginalized students.
 A former high school teacher at Central Park East Secondary School in New York City, Brent taught History, Economics, and Civics/Government in the Senior Institute.
 For over 30 years, he has blended his passion for linking policy with practice and works to inspire new teachers and educational leaders to work closely together on behalf of traditionally underserved students.

 Dr. Lorri M. Capizzi